fallinginenigma/fallinginenigma.github.io/why.md

 permalink: /why/
 ---

-**This is for Blueberry Muffin.
-You inspire me to be myself.**

-For the last few years, I devoted most of my attention and energy towards a goal.
-The goal fell through and lately has become a hindrance.
-Therefore, I have decided to work redirecting all that energy into something creative.

 I decided to build a site for 3 reasons:

 - I wanted to set-up a site to have all my notes, I jumped into a rabbit hole after reading [castel.dev](castel.dev)'s article about notes in LaTeX.